hat-open/hat-monitor/docs/monitor.rst

 Additionally, `hat-monitor` package provides implementation of library which can be used as basis for communication between components and Monitor Server.
-This library is available in `hat.monitor.client` module.
+This library is available in `hat.monitor.component` module.

 Communication model